Jorge Soler Player Props: Marlins vs. Phillies

 Jorge Soler At The Plate

-- Soler is hitting .206 with three doubles, three home runs and two walks.
+- Soler is batting .189 with three doubles, three home runs and two walks.

-- Among qualified hitters in MLB play, his batting average ranks 156th, his on-base percentage ranks 172nd, and he is 43rd in the league in slugging.

-- This year, Soler has recorded at least one hit in five of nine games (55.6%), and had multiple hits twice.
+- This year, Soler has totaled at least one hit in five of 10 games (50.0%), and had multiple hits twice.

-- He has hit a long ball in two of nine games played this season, and in 8.3% of his plate appearances.
+- In 10 games played this season, he has hit a homer in two of them.

-- Soler has driven in a run in three games this season (33.3%), including one multiple-RBI game.
+- Soler has driven in a run in three games this year (30.0%), including one multiple-RBI game.

-- He has scored at least once three times this season (33.3%), including one multi-run game.
+- In three of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.